Pat Cummins: Franchise career

 Cummins played in 37 IPL matches from 2014 to 2021, taking 38 wickets.
-In IPL 2021, he played in seven matches and took nine wickets, also scoring 93 runs.
-In April 2022, Cummins tied the record for fastest half-century in the Indian Premier league in IPL 2022, scoring 50 runs in 14 balls against the Mumbai Indians.
-He shares this record with KL Rahul.
+In IPL 2021 he played in seven matches and took nine wickets, also scoring 93 runs.
+In April 2022, Cummins tied the record for fastest half-century in the Indian Premier league in IPL 2022, scoring 50 runs in 14 balls against the Mumbai Indians, which was broken the next year by Yashasvi Jaiswal, who took one ball fewer.